Government announces changes to Ancillary Funds (Giving Funds)

 Timing and transition

-• The 6% rate will apply from the first financial year after the Giving Fund Guidelines are amended.
+• The 6% rate will apply from the first financial year after the respective Ancillary Fund Guidelines are amended.

-• Existing Giving Funds will have a two‑year transition period before the new rate becomes mandatory.
+• Existing ancillary funds will have a two‑year transition period before the new rate becomes mandatory.

-Private ancillary funds are commonly used by families and family‑owned businesses as a long‑term philanthropic structure.
-Donors can make tax‑deductible contributions to a controlled charitable fund, which then distributes to endorsed deductible gift recipients in line with the family’s giving objectives.
+Private ancillary funds are commonly used by philanthropists and family groups as a long‑term philanthropic structure.
+Donors can make tax‑deductible contributions to a charitable fund which is managed by the family group, which then distributes to endorsed deductible gift recipients (with the exception of other ancillary funds) in line with the family’s giving objectives.

-Capital is typically invested so the fund can preserve and grow its base over time, enabling ongoing philanthropic activity across generations.
-Private Giving Funds remain the most widely used vehicle for family philanthropy.
-Public Giving Funds perform a similar role where donations are sought from the broader community.
+Capital is typically invested so the fund can preserve and grow its base over time, enabling a lasting philanthropic legacy across generations.
+Private ancillary funds remain the most widely used vehicle for family philanthropy.
+Public ancillary funds perform a similar role where donations are sought from the broader community.

-Both private and public structures are regulated by the ACNC and ATO and must meet annual minimum distribution requirements.
+Both private and public structures are regulated by the ACNC and ATO and must meet strict compliance requirements.

 We work closely with family groups on the establishment, governance and ongoing management of their philanthropic structures.
-If you would like advice on how these changes may affect your Giving Fund, please contact Rachel Vijayaraj or Geoff Stein.
+If you would like advice on establishing private ancillary funds or how these changes may affect your ancillary fund, please contact Rachel Vijayaraj or Geoff Stein.

 The material in this article was correct at the time of publication and has been prepared for information purposes only.
 It should not be taken to be specific advice or be used in decision-making.
 All readers are advised to undertake their own research or to seek professional advice to keep abreast of any reforms and developments in the law.
 Brown Wright Stein Lawyers excludes all liability relating to relying on the information and ideas contained in this article.